Biden, Harris: Protect voting rights to honor John Lewis

 Lewis was best known for leading some 600 protesters in the Bloody Sunday march across the Edmund Pettus Bridge in Selma, Alabama, in 1965.
 Alabama state troopers beat Lewis and other activists who were marching for voting rights that day.

+Lewis’ nephew, Marcus Tyner, said the family was grateful for the honor, but said “what would please my uncle most” is if Congress passed the voting rights bill named after him.

+The ship will be the first in the Navy’s fleet of oilers designed to transfer fuel and water to vessels carrying out missions in the Western Pacific, Indian Ocean and beyond.

-In her statement Saturday, Harris recalled crossing the bridge with Lewis during a commemoration in 2020.
+In her statement Saturday, Harris recalled crossing Alabama's Edmund Pettus Bridge with Lewis during a commemoration in 2020.

 Democrats on Capitol Hill are pushing for a sweeping federal voting and elections bill that Senate Republicans have united to block, saying they think it intrudes on states' ability to conduct elections.
 Most Republicans have also dismissed a separate bill, the John Lewis Voting Rights Advancement Act, which would restore sections of the Voting Rights Act that were weakened by the Supreme Court.